-The FTSE 100 is marginally higher today (0.16%) as markets prepare for the Easter weekend holiday.
+The UK 100 is marginally higher today (0.16%) as markets prepare for the Easter weekend holiday.
 Banks are expected to close tomorrow and trading volumes are likely to be thin on the day.
 Today’s very small rally is being led by oil stocks, which are gaining after a lift in crude oil prices.
 The crude oil markets have their sights on the OPEC + meeting, which is expected to come out with a statement today on possible production cuts.
 There is optimism that the major players are tired of the price war which has really not been to their benefit, and may strike a consensus deal to reduce output and send prices higher.

-However, any upside from the FTSE100 is also being weighed down by Tesco’s shares, which took a hit on Wednesday after the company reported rising costs that could hit up to 925 million pounds, despite a 30% surge in sales revenue.
+However, any upside from the UK 100 is also being weighed down by Tesco’s shares, which took a hit on Wednesday after the company reported rising costs that could hit up to 925 million pounds, despite a 30% surge in sales revenue.
 The company had to hire 45,000 additional workers to cope with the pressure from panicked shoppers itching to stock up in anticipation of possible lockdowns in the UK.

 Carnival has emerged as this week’s biggest winner, after the Saudi Sovereign Wealth Fund reportedly acquired an 8.2% stake in the troubled cruise company.
 Carnival and other companies involved in the tourism and holiday sectors have borne the full brunt of the COVID-19 pandemic.
 Carnival’s stock had fallen 70% since January 2020.
 The entrance of the Saudi Sovereign Wealth Fund may just be the tonic the company needs to start a turnaround in fortune.

 This week’s top losing stocks on the UK 100 are:

 All prices are current as at 10.15 am GMT.